 Please note that the budget for your thesis only covers the costs associated with conducting your research, meaning that travel costs related to presenting or publishing your research aren't covered.

-7. Project Calendar
+8. Project Calendar

-The proposal must include a summary timeline noting your plans and expectations for project progress and completion, including possible outlets for dissemination.
+The proposal must include a summary timeline noting your plans and expectations for project progress and completion, including timing of possible outlets for dissemination.
 This section is important for assessing whether you can realistically conduct and complete the project as presented.

 To view past examples of the honors thesis, visit our NSUWorks thesis archive.